 We are highly dependent upon the continued service and performance of our senior management team and key technical, marketing and production personnel including, in particular, Robert S. Keane, our President and Chief Executive Officer, Paul Flanagan, our Chief Financial Officer, Janet Holian, our Chief Marketing Officer, and Alexander Schowtka, our Chief Operating Officer.
-None of Mr. Keane, Mr. Flanagan, Ms. Holian or Mr. Schowtka is a party to an employment agreement with VistaPrint, and therefore may cease their employment with us at any time with no advance notice.
-The loss of one or more of these key employees may significantly delay or prevent the achievement of our business objectives.
+None of Mr. Keane, Ms. Holian or Mr. Schowtka is a party to an employment agreement with VistaPrint, and therefore may cease their employment with us at any time with no advance notice.
+Mr. Flanagan has entered into a transition agreement under which he will remain employed until June 30, 2006 and will cease being our Chief Financial Officer sooner if a replacement is hired.
+We have not yet identified a replacement for Mr. Flanagan as Chief Financial Officer.
+The loss of one or more of these key employees, or our inability to hire a suitable replacement for Mr. Flanagan, may significantly delay or prevent the achievement of our business objectives.
 Although we have generally been successful in our recruiting efforts, we face intense competition for qualified individuals from numerous technology, marketing, financial services, manufacturing and e-commerce companies.
 We may be unable to attract and retain suitably qualified individuals, and our failure to do so could have an adverse effect on our ability to implement our business plan.